cjimti/imti/content/post/2021-09-05-go-linear-algebra-06-statistics.md

 - Linear Algebra in Go
 ---

-This article covers **statistics and data analysis** in Go using gonum/stat and gonum/mat.
-We'll explore descriptive statistics, covariance matrices, and correlation analysis.
+This article covers **statistics and data analysis** in Go using gonum/stat and gonum/mat: descriptive statistics, covariance matrices, and correlation analysis.

 <!--more-->